 The secret is in the sauce, as they say!
-When you hear how easy they are to make this Taco Bell potato recipe, you will want to make them again and again.
+When you read how easy this Taco Bell potato recipe is, you will want to make them again and again.

 It’s as easy as adding spices to diced potatoes, pan-frying them, and smothering them with a mixture of cheese and salsa.

 No big secrets here!
 Easy enough to make them whenever you get a craving.
 If you love potato recipes, try these as well: Pan-Fried Potatoes and Onions, Oven Roasted Smoked Sausage & Potatoes, Patatas Bravas, and Cheesy Scalloped Potatoes.